 After all, his RCs are already pretty expensive, and they’ve jumped in value over the past decade.
 A PSA 8 version of the ‘48 Leaf was worth between $4,000-$5,000 in 2007, while it’s worth roughly $22,000 today.

-They’re also hard to find in good condition, with everything from the age to the brand factoring in to the low availability.
-Regardless, his cards are some of the stronger post-war options, and his CV holds up to almost any other player in history.
+They’re also hard to find in good condition, with everything from the age to the brand factoring into the low availability.

-Stan the Man’s cards are some of the best investment pieces if you’re willing to hold, although it’s difficult to predict whether prices will continue to rise at current levels for the time being.
+Stan Man’s cards are some of the best investment pieces if you’re willing to hold, although it’s difficult to predict whether prices will continue to rise at current levels for the time being.

 Either way, the trio of cards we’ve listed are great investment pieces, as well as some of the best Musial collectibles that money can buy.